 International students who are attending full-time programs are allowed to work without a work permit on their own campus or the campus of other institutions within the same municipality.
 In order to be eligible to work on-campus, you must hold a valid student visa and be enrolled full-time in your institution.

 Foreign students can also work off-campus up to 20 hours per week during regular academic sessions and full-time during scheduled breaks, such as the winter and summer holidays or spring break.
 To be eligible for off-campus jobs you must have a valid student visa and remain in satisfactory academic standing as determined by your institution and must be studying in an academic, vocational or professional training program that leads to a degree, diploma or certificate that is at least six months in duration.

-Students enrolled in an English as a Second Language or French as a Second Language program and students taking a general interest course or program are NOT permitted to work off-campus.
+- enrolled in English as a Second Language or French as a Second Language program

 Bringing Your Family to Canada